Wix vs Shopify vs Squarespace — The Essential Comparison

 International selling

-When it comes to international selling, the clear winner — by some margin — is Shopify.
+When it comes to international selling, I have to say that the clear winner — by some margin — is Shopify.

 Its ‘Shopify Markets’ feature lets you create different selling areas based on country or groups of countries.
 You can then manage currencies, languages, international domains and payment gateways for these markets easily, all in one place.